Topological quantum field theory structure on symplectic cohomology: The maps preserve the TQFT structure

 To show that $\phi, \psi$ are inverses up to chain homotopy, consider $\phi\circ \psi$ and $\psi\circ \phi$.
 After gluing solutions, these count configurations on the left in Figure \ref{Figure PSS compositions}.
 Up to chain homotopy, the maps don't change if we homotope respectively $H$ and $\ell$ to zero.
 So we count the configurations on the right.
-In the first case, for dimensional reasons the $J$-holomorphic sphere in the figure is constant.
-So we count isolated Morse continuation solutions for a constant homotopy $f$, which are constants (otherwise there is a $1$-family of reparametrized solutions via $s\!\to\! s+\textrm{constant}$).
+In the first case, for dimensional reasons the $J$-holomorphic sphere in the figure is constant for generic $J$ (this uses the weak monotonicity of $M$).
+So we count isolated Morse continuation solutions for a constant homotopy $f$, which are constants (otherwise there is a $1$-family of reparametrized solutions via $s\mapsto s+\textrm{constant}$).
 So $\phi \circ \psi\! \simeq\! \textrm{id}$ are chain homotopic.
-In the second case, we used the gluing theorem for $J$-holomorphic curves to obtain a cylinder.
+In the second case, we used a gluing theorem for $J$-holomorphic curves to obtain a cylinder (for such gluing arguments we recommend the appendix in \cite{McDuff-Salamon}).
 Up to chain homotopy, we can homotope $H_s$ to an $s$-independent $H$.
 So we count isolated Floer continuation solutions for a constant homotopy $H$, which again must be constants.
 So $\psi \circ \phi \!\simeq\! \textrm{id}$.

 To prove that $\phi,\psi$ respect the ring structure observe Figure \ref{Figure PSS ring structure}.
 We glue spiked discs to cap off, respectively, Floer and quantum-Morse product solutions (the quantum product replaces the vertex of the Morse-product graph $P'$ of \ref{Subsection Morse-graph operations} with a $J$-holomorphic sphere).
 Up to chain homotopy, we can homotope respectively $H$ and $\ell_1,\ell_2,\ell_3$ to zero, reducing to the configurations on the right.
 In the second case, we used the gluing theorem for $J$-holomorphic curves to get a pair of pants Floer solution.
 So up to chain homotopy, we obtain the products on $QH^*$ and $FH^*$ respectively.
 A similar argument works for all (quantum) TQFT operations.